 Breast Cancer Screening

-Breast cancer screening is a thorough inspection for cancer before a person is symptomatic.
+Breast cancer screening is a thorough inspection for cancer.
 Breast cancer screenings aid in finding cancer at an early stage when it can be easier to treat.
-Generally by the time symptoms appear cancer may have begun to spread which makes breast cancer more difficult to treat.
+Generally by the time symptoms appear, cancer may have begun to spread making breast cancer more difficult to treat.